yohasebe/monadic-chat-cli/apps/novel/novel.md

 - do not repeat in your response what is already told in "MESSAGES"
 - make your response as detailed as possible within the maximum limit of 200 words
 - summarize the user's messages so far and update the "summary" property with a text of fewer than 100 words
+- the output JSON object must contain "mode", "response", and "summary"
 ###

 Make sure the following formal requirements are all fulfilled: ###